 #5.
 Flying?
 That’s another good opportunity

 I don’t like reading on a plane.
-The air is too dry and using eye drops every 15-30 minutes is annoying.
-That’s why I prefer keeping my eyes shut most of the time, stay relaxed and listen to podcasts.
+The air is too dry, and using eye drops every 15-30 minutes is annoying.
+That’s why I prefer keeping my eyes shut most of the time, staying relaxed, and listening to podcasts.
 Of course, make sure you have downloaded them to your device before the flight.

-Driving time to your office is a perfect time to learn something new via audio.
+Driving time to your office (if you haven’t moved fully to remote work) is a perfect time to learn something new via audio.
 You can:

-- Listen to an audio-book (e.g. connect your mobile phone via Bluetooth or AUX to easily turn on the audio file)
+- Listen to an audio-book (e.g. connect your mobile phone via Bluetooth or AUX)

 - Or listen to a podcast episode.
 If the episode is longer than your commuting trip to the office, you can finish the episode on the way back home.

 Unfortunately (but also luckily), I don’t have to commute anymore.
-My current office (that I rent) is 5 minutes away (on foot) from my home.
+My current office is at home.
 But before that, I always tried to use that time to listen to something valuable.